raggar/HomeGrown/README.md

 # HomeGrown

+HomeGrown is a webapp that serves as a platform for small and local businesses to connect with the community.

+HomeGrown was made with React.JS and Firebase.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Contributions

+This project was made during the duration of the 2020 Hack3 Virtual Hackathon.

+Team members:
+Krish Mehta, Carol Xu, Rahul Aggarwal, Jeannie Quach

 ## Available Scripts